jwadolowski/cookbook-cq/README.md

 `Jobs Queue` resource will delete a factory instance of `org.apache.sling.event.jobs.QueueConfiguration` that matches to defined properties.
-When there's no such instance already no action will be performed.
+Nothing will happen when there's no such OSGi config.

 # Testing